Talonee/Re-Muse/README.md

 Re-Muse is an interactive application which browses for music files' name and attempt to fill in any missing metadata such as title, artist, album, cover art and lyrics.

-## Flow
-1. Navigate to Youtube music for title/artist/cover/album, Google for lyrics
-2. If no artist (no dash), mark for review
-3. Attempt search for 'Song,' get TACA, crop cover
-4. Attempt search for 'Video,' get TACA, crop cover.
-Mark for review

-## Future
-1. Download mp3
-2. Manual information input
-3. Optional: Access subfolders, pull and modify songs
-4. Show current file mod in progress page

 # FILES:

 ## Clean and GetJson (clean.py)